CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_storage_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_storage_storage_policy"
 description: |-
         The storage policy models the reusable storage related configuration that can be applied on many servers.
 This policy allows creation of RAID groups using existing disk group policies and virtual drives on the drive groups.
 The user has options to move all unused disks to JBOD or Unconfigured good state.
-The encryption of drives can be enabled through this policy using remote keys from a KMIP server.
+The security of drives can be enabled through this policy using remote keys from a KMIP server or Manually configured keys.

 ---

 # Data Source: intersight_storage_storage_policy
 The storage policy models the reusable storage related configuration that can be applied on many servers.
 This policy allows creation of RAID groups using existing disk group policies and virtual drives on the drive groups.
 The user has options to move all unused disks to JBOD or Unconfigured good state.
-The encryption of drives can be enabled through this policy using remote keys from a KMIP server.
+The security of drives can be enabled through this policy using remote keys from a KMIP server or Manually configured keys.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.